grafana/agent-configurator/README.md

   * Provide value by improving discoverability of components and configuration options
 * Expert users
   * Provide value by sharing configurations using a single URL

+# Setup

+1. Run `npm install` to install all dependencies.
+2. Run `npm start` to start the server.
+3. Access the config generator on your [local](localhost:3000).